Sustainable For Generations

 We are committed to sourcing all our flour from healthier soils by 2032.
 Recognising the urgent need to reform our food systems, partnering with organic and regenerative farmers to support soil health and biodiversity.

-Our latest carbon audit shows a 22% reduction.
 We have installed solar panels at our bakery, generating 25% of our energy needs, and use this renewable energy to power our four electric vans.

 Every year we create an Impact Report to transparently report on everything we do as a business for our community and the planet.